Efforts toward the SDGs

 Urban park doubling as a wide-area evacuation site

-- Umekita Park (tentative name) will be developed as an urban park which doubles as a wide-area evacuation site as part of the Urban Renaissance Agency's Disaster Response Park District Development Project at the request of Osaka City.
+- Umekita Park will be developed as an urban park which doubles as a wide-area evacuation site as part of the Urban Renaissance Agency's Disaster Response Park District Development Project at the request of Osaka City.
 It will accommodate temporary evacuees in the event of a large-scale disaster, such as an earthquake or fire.

 - The wide entrance configuration will allow for the smooth entry of temporary evacuees and emergency vehicles.
 It will also house disaster response facilities, such as emergency lighting, speakers, emergency portable toilets, and stockpile warehouses.